c4cs/c4cs.github.io/_commands/basics/gzip.md

 #### Example command

-If you want to keep an uncompressed version, you can use the -c option, which writes it to standard out, and then re-directs (">") the standard out to a file.
+If you want to keep an uncompressed version, you can use the `-c` option, which writes to standard out, and then re-direct (">") standard out to a file.

 ~~~ bash
 $ gzip -c archivefile.txt > archivefile.txt.gz
 ~~~